 3. Consulting: Sales in Disguise or Expert Review?

 Some MSPs have highly skilled consultants who can add a lot of value by designing technology roadmaps.
 If all of your MSP’s billable recommendations point to services provided by their firm, the value and impartiality of the advice might be queried.
 Leading MSPs do provide a wide range of services which address most core IT requirements.
 However, if issues in specialist areas not offered by your MSP are ignored, you may be a participant in a neatly disguised ‘paid for’ sales process.

-There are two types of IT sales people; those who earn commission and those who don’t.
-Popular ‘best practice’ compensation models for MSPs require the salesperson to hit a target before earning commission.
+There are two types of IT salespeople; those who earn commission and those who don’t.
+Popular ‘best practice’ compensation models for MSPs require the salesperson to hit a target before earning a commission.
 The alternative model is to employ Service Delivery Managers or Technical Account Managers, who earn fixed salaries and are typically incentivised on client retention.

-5. Fixed price support: Fixed for MSP and client?
+5. Fixed Price: Fixed for MSP and Client?

 Fixed price agreements are the basis of managed support.
 They enable predictable expenditure for clients and offer the IT service provider guaranteed revenue to invest in their support services.
 Warning bells should ring if your MSP regularly wants to increase the monthly rate due to extra support time being used, without first addressing any underlying issues.
 Frequent attempts to increase the monthly fee whenever usage is up means the MSP is passing their risk onto you and getting the best of both worlds.